UPDATE 10/15/14 @ 3:25 p.m.

 BOYD COUNTY, Ky.
-(WSAZ) -- Three teenagers have been indicted in connection with shooting and killing several horses in Boyd County, Ky.
+(WSAZ) -- Three teenagers have pleaded guilty to shooting several horses in Boyd County, Kentucky.

 Five horses were shot in January.
 They all died from their injuries, or had to be put down.